jdreyesp/fppatterns/README.md

 # Functional programming common patterns

-This project shows the most common functional programming patterns, written in Scala 2.12.
+This project shows the most common functional programming patterns, written in Scala.

 Each of the patterns developed here have the following: